Bootstrap percolation on the Hamming torus: Introduction

-and $\omega_\infty$ is the pointwise limit of $\omega_j$ as $j\to\infty$.
-The initial configuration $\omega$ is random; $\{\omega(v): v \in V\}$ is a collection of i.i.d.\ Bernoulli random variables with parameter $p$.
+Given a graph $G=(V,E)$, \textit{bootstrap percolation} with \textit {threshold} $\threshold$ is the following discrete-time growth process: given an initial configuration $\omega\in \{0,1\}^V$, an increasing sequence of configurations $\omega=\omega_0,\omega_1,\ldots$ is defined by and $\omega_\infty$ is the pointwise limit of $\omega_j$ as $j\to \infty$.
+The initial configuration $\omega$ is random; $\{\omega(v)\dvtx v \in V\} $ is a collection of i.i.d.
+Bernoulli random variables with parameter $p$.
 A natural quantity to study is $\prob_{p}(\omega_\infty\equiv 1)$.
-Indeed, first results in this area were by van Enter~\cite{vanenter} and Schonmann~\cite{schonmann}, who proved that for the lattice $\mathbb{Z}^d$ this probability is either 0 or 1 according to whether $\threshold \le d$ or $\threshold > d$.
-Following the seminal work of Aizenman and Lebowitz~\cite{aizenman}, it became clear that this process is even more interesting on large {\em finite} graphs.
-For a family of graphs depending on a single parameter $n$, with the number of vertices going to infinity as $n$ increases, we assume that $p=p(n)$, and study the dependence on $n$ of the critical probability~$p_c$ defined by
+Indeed, first results in this area were by van Enter \cite {vanenter} and Schonmann \cite{schonmann}, who proved that for the lattice $\mathbb{Z}^d$ this probability is either 1 or 0 according to whether $\threshold\le d$ or $\threshold> d$.
+Following the seminal work of Aizenman and Lebowitz \cite{aizenman}, it became clear that this process is even more interesting on large \emph{finite} graphs.
+For a family of graphs depending on a single parameter $n$, with the number of vertices going to infinity as $n$ increases, we assume that $p=p(n)$, and study the dependence on $n$ of the critical probability $p_{\mathrm{c}}$ defined by

-We mention only a few prominent results on how $p_c$ scales with $n$.
+We mention only a few prominent results on how $p_{\mathrm{c}}$ scales with $n$.
 Let $[n]=\{1,\dots,n\}$.
-For a large lattice cube $[n]^d\subset \mathbb{Z}^d$ (where each point is connected to the nearest $2d$ points) , Aizenman and Lebowitz \cite{aizenman} proved that $p_c$ behaves as $(\frac{1}{\log n})^{d-1}$ when $\threshold=2$, and later Cerf and Cirillo~\cite{cerfcirillo} and Cerf and Manzo~\cite{cerfmanzo} established the scaling $(\log_{\threshold-1} n)^{-d+\threshold-1}$ for $3\le \theta\le d$; here $\log_{\threshold-1}$ denotes the $(\theta-1)$'st iteration of the logarithm.
-For the hypercube $\{0,1\}^n$, Balogh and Bollob\'as~\cite{BB:2006} proved that the scaling for $p_c$ is $n^{-2}4^{-\sqrt n}$ when $\threshold=2$; by contrast, for the very large threshold $\threshold=\ceil{n/2}$, the {\it majority bootstrap percolation\/} studied by Balogh, Bollob\'as, and Morris~\cite{bollobas}, $p_c$ is close to $1/2$.
+For a large lattice cube $[n]^d\subseteq \mathbb{Z}^d$ (where each point is connected to the nearest $2d$ points), Aizenman and Lebowitz \cite{aizenman} proved that $p_{\mathrm{c}}$ behaves as $(\frac {1}{\log n})^{d-1}$ when $\threshold=2$, and later Cerf and Cirillo \cite{cerfcirillo} and Cerf and Manzo \cite{cerfmanzo} established the scaling $(\log_{\threshold-1} n)^{-d+\threshold-1}$ for $3\le \theta\le d$; here, $\log_{\threshold-1}$ denotes the $(\theta -1)$st iteration of the logarithm.
+For the hypercube $\{0,1\}^n$, Balogh and Bollob\'as \cite{BB:2006} proved that the scaling for $p_{\mathrm{c}}$ is $n^{-2}4^{-\sqrt n}$ when $\threshold=2$; by contrast, for the very large threshold $\threshold= \lceil n/2 \rceil$, the \textit{majority bootstrap percolation} studied by Balogh, Bollob\'as and Morris \cite{bollobas}, $p_{\mathrm{c}}$ is close to $1/2$.